 This bridge located about 60km south of Siem Reap, is also known as Spean Thma or the bridge of stone.
 It’s one of the few Khmer Empireera bridges to have survived to the modern day.

 I cannot recommend visiting Cambodia enough.
-This beautiful country is filled with warm, kind, generous, hardworking people trying to rebuild their lives the best they can.
+The drive from Phnom Penh To Siem Reap gives you a feel for this beautiful country and the warm, hard working people trying to rebuild their lives the best they can.

 I’m a travel and health writer, digital and brand consultant, breast cancer survivor, and supermom to two active boys!
 I keep it real and share stories of raising teenage boys, family life after a cancer diagnosis, and family travels around the world!
 Each story is shared with my dry, and sometimes naughty sense of humor.